-Marwa Daoudy is Assistant Professor in International Relations at the Center for Contemporary Arab Studies (CCAS) and the Edmund A. Walsh School of Foreign Service at Georgetown University.
+Marwa Daoudy is Associate Professor of International Relations and the Seif Ghobash Chair in Arab Studies at the Center for Contemporary Arab Studies (CCAS) and the Edmund A. Walsh School of Foreign Service at Georgetown University.
 Prior to arriving at Georgetown, she taught at the University of Oxford’s department of Politics and International Relations and was a fellow of Oxford’s Middle East Center at St Antony’s College (UK).
 In 2011-2012, Princeton University invited her to join the Woodrow Wilson School of International Affairs as visiting lecturer and research scholar.
 She was previously a visiting fellow and graduate affiliate at the London School of Economics, Harvard University and the University of Pennsylvania, a pre-doctoral fellow at the School of Oriental and African Studies (London) and post-doctoral fellow at CERI-Science-Po (Paris).
 Her research and teaching focus on international and regional security, international relations, the environment, and Middle East politics.

 Daoudy is also member of the Scientific Reference Group of the International Center for Water Cooperation (UNESCO/SIWI).
 She was also a consultant (UNESCO-World Water Assessment Program for the 3rd World Water Development Report, Oxford Analytica and others) and advised the United Nations Development Program/UNDP (Jerusalem) on Middle East water/peace negotiations.
 Dr. Daoudy also provided training in International Negotiation Theory and Practice to executives within international organizations (European Commission, UNDP) and international businesses, as well as MBA students (Switzerland).